OpenSourceGuitarBook/OpenSourceGuitarBook/readme.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 ### Software, webpages and apps ###

 All the software written is under the GNU General Public License v3.0, see LICENSE file for more info.

+## Where is the book?

+As mentioned in the Structure section, in this repository there is only the "source" code of the book.
+I will update the project with a mini website of the project, an online web application where you can download pdf version and mp3 files of the tabs.

+Right now the only option to get the book is to:

+## Build the book yourself

+I have a software engineering background, so that's why I am using this space for hosting a guitar training book.
+You can build the book by yourself (please respect the LICENSE), by using the python script under the "./script" folder.

+This script will create all the .xml, .pdf and .mp3 files.

+The prerequisites are:

+- Having MuseScore installed
+- libjack installed (use homebrew: brew install jack)
+- Using macOS (tested on Catalina and BigSur)
+- Having Python installed on your pc (2.7.8 at least)